 You could also craft your boards with Fritzing, as it is a user-friendly software for getting started with hardware layout.
-A big advantage using Fritzing is that you can directly order your PCB for a really good price – great for prototypes or small production runs (based in Germany/Berlin).
+A big advantage using Fritzing is that you can directly order your PCB for a really good price – great for prototypes or small production runs (made in Germany – worldwide shipping).

 Step 4: Start creating your own board

 Now that you may be familiar with the basics of your layout software, we will create our own board.